New York Dram Shop Liability Explained

 Our approach to dram shop liability claims combines investigative thoroughness with strategic legal advocacy:

-- We'll trace the alcohol service chain by identifying all establishments that served the intoxicated person, securing receipts and payment records, interviewing witnesses who observed service interactions, and obtaining available surveillance footage before it's erased
+- We'll trace the alcohol service chain By identifying all establishments that served the intoxicated person, securing receipts and payment records, interviewing witnesses who observed service interactions, and obtaining available surveillance footage before it's erased.

-- We'll analyze service practices by examining staff training records, reviewing establishment policies regarding intoxicated patrons, investigating prior incidents or violations, and comparing conduct to industry standard service protocols
+- We'll analyze service practices By examining staff training records, reviewing establishment policies regarding intoxicated patrons, investigating prior incidents or violations, and comparing conduct to industry standard service protocols.

-- We'll build your damages case by collecting comprehensive medical documentation, consulting with treatment providers about future needs, calculating all financial losses, and developing compelling presentations of how your injuries affect daily functioning
+- We'll build your damages case By collecting comprehensive medical documentation, consulting with treatment providers about future needs, calculating all financial losses, and developing compelling presentations of how your injuries affect daily functioning.

-- We'll pursue all available coverage by identifying applicable insurance policies, preparing thorough claims documentation, addressing coverage disputes, and when necessary, litigating against insurers improperly denying legitimate claims
+- We'll pursue all available coverage By identifying applicable insurance policies, preparing thorough claims documentation, addressing coverage disputes, and, when necessary, litigating against insurers improperly denying legitimate claims.

 You will receive a response from us within 1 - 2 business days